Your relationship status

 - the amount you get

-You’re considered as a member of a couple if you live with or usually live with another person as your partner and you’re:
+You’re considered a member of a couple if you have a relationship with another person as your partner and you’re:

 - in a registered relationship - opposite sex or same sex, or

-- in de facto relationship - opposite sex or same sex
+- in a de facto relationship - opposite sex or same sex

 - financial aspects of your relationship